-This policy is intended to explain the arrangements St Mary's School makes to support pupils who have special educational needs.
-This policy operates in conjunction with the Accessibility policy which includes additional information-regarding the provision made by St Mary's to meets the needs of all pupils.
+This policy is intended to explain the arrangements St Mary's School makes to support pupils who have a special educational need and/or disability.
+This policy operates in conjunction with the Accessibility policy which includes additional information regarding the provision made by St Mary's to meets the needs of all pupils.